PrimeDAO/deals-docs/published-md-files/architecture.md

 `Cancelled`

-- Discussing, Editing and Voting the deal is no longer possible
+- Discussing, Editing, and Voting on the deal are no longer possible.

 It can happen when